MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq.md

 ## How does Microsoft handle database sizes?

-For [!INCLUDE [prodshort](developer/includes/prodshort.md)] online, there is a limit to how much data we allow each tenant to store in an environment (database).
-If a tenant exceeds this limit, we contact the partner and work with them to reduce the size of the data.
+For [!INCLUDE [prodshort](developer/includes/prodshort.md)] online, there is a limit to how much database storage capacity we allow each tenant to use for their environments (databases).
+If a tenant exceeds this limit, we limit administrative actions that create additional environments.
+Exceeding the storage limit will not interrupt transaction processing within the existing environments.

-The limit for the size of each environment's data in [!INCLUDE [prodshort](developer/includes/prodshort.md)] is currently set to 80 GB.
+The limit for the database size which can be consumed by all environments (production and sandboxes) of each [!INCLUDE [prodshort](developer/includes/prodshort.md)] customer is 80 GB.
+The limit is applied to the entire AAD tenant, including all of their environments, not per environment.

+Customers can purchase additional database capacity via their CSP partner.

+When customers purchase additional [!INCLUDE [prodshort](developer/includes/prodshort.md)] production environments, their overall tenant-wide database capacity quota is extended by 4Gb.

 ## Is the Windows client supported?